-- 1. Encourage your campers to dispose of all litter in the many trashcans that are strategically located around camp.
+- 1. Encourage your campers to dispose of all litter in trash and recycle cans.
 This is especially important around the Trading Post area. - 2.
-When you see litter on the ground, pick it up and put it in a trashcan or ask a camper to do it.
-We want our campers to develop the habit of helping to maintain their own environment.

-- 3. Keep your activity areas neat, free from litter and lost and found articles (especially the Waterfront and Archery and Riflery Ranges).
+When you see litter on the ground, pick it up.
+It is not an accident that you saw it. - 3.
+Keep your activity areas neat, free from litter and lost and found articles (especially the Waterfront, The Mark, and the Archery and Riflery Ranges).
 This is very important! - 4.
-Immediately after an evening activity to which you are assigned, thoroughly clean up the area.
-In most instances one of the tribes will help you do this. - 5.
+Immediately after an evening activity to which you are assigned, thoroughly clean up the area. - 5.
 Prevent campers from causing erosion by walking on banks or destroying vegetation.

 Neat grounds, activity areas and cabins help campers develop pride in their camp.
-This creates a greater feeling of confidence and enhances their performance in the activities, all of which will make your job more satisfying.
+This creates a greater feeling of confidence and enhances their performance in the activities.